mtaylorpdx/TreatShop.Solution/README.md

 ## Description

-_Using a database, the user can create a list of treats and their flavors._
+_Using a database, the user can create a stored list of treats and their flavors, modifying them and viewing their many-to-many relationship in the database._

 ## Behavior Driven Development
 | Behavior | Input | Output |